alecodev/dotfiles/README.md

 rm -r polybar
 ```

->Or install with yay
+>Or install with the following command
 >```bash
->yay -S polybar
+>sudo pacman -S polybar
 >```

 Edit the file `~/.config/bspwm/bspwmrc` with [text editor][1] and add the following line